...

 Microservices

 If we look closely at the following figure, we’ll see it’s the exact same application as the above figure.
 The difference is that each feature is developed independently, each is deployed independently, and each can be updated and scaled independently.
-But they work together to create the exact same application experience.
+However, they work together to create the exact same application experience.

 Press + to interact